vda-lab/visualisation-tutorial/pages/vega-in-r/simple-interaction.md

 ...
 ```

 Mind that if we are importing the data from a url directly in the plot specification, we may need to specify the field type.
-As shown above we may use ":T" for the type, where "T" may be `O` for orninal, `Q` for quantitative or `N` for nominal.
-Other types are `T` for temporal and `G` for goejson.
+As shown above we may use "T" for the type, where "T" may be for instance `O` for orninal, `Q` for quantitative or `N` for nominal.

 <div id="vis6"></div>